-A subject or group will only run if there is sufficient demand and resources allow.
-Where difficulties arise, discussions will take place with individual current students in February/March 2021.
+A subject or group will only run if there is sufficient demand and if resources allow.
+Where difficulties arise, discussions will take place with individual current students in February/March 2022.

-Summary of Sixth Form Entry Requirements for Entry in September 2021
+Summary of Sixth Form Entry Requirements for Entry in September 2022

-All entrants must have a minimum of 5 full GCSEs or equivalent at grades 9-5, which would include both English (Language or Literature) and Mathematics, and with 3 of their passes at grade 6 or above.
+All entrants must have a minimum of five full GCSEs or equivalent at grades 9-5, which would include both English (Language or Literature) and Mathematics, and with three of their passes at grade 6 or above.